-Continue to Section 3.4, "Policy Types," on page 20 to learn more about the different types of policies, then move on to NetIQ Identity Manager Policies in Designer to learn using the Policy Builder.
+Continue to "Policy Types" on page 22 to learn more about the different types of policies, then move on to NetIQ Identity Manager - Using Designer to Create Policies to learn using the Policy Builder.

-3.4 Policy Types
+Policy Types

 There are several different types of policies you can define on both the Subscriber and Publisher channels.
 Each policy is applied at a different step in the data transformation, and some policies are only applied when a certain action occurs.
 For example, a Creation policy is applied only when a new object is created.